FIRST AID ONLINE

 [This is the end of the online first aid segment about what to do for a conscious chokin victim.]

-CHOKIN UNCONSCIOUS VICTIM, UNCONSCIOUS HURT ONE by First Aid Online
+CHOKIN UNAWARE VICTIM, UNAWARE HURT ONE by First Aid Online

 -Call for help or have someone call 9-1-1.